NicolaJB/Ticker-Data-Processor-Tool/README.md

 Instrument Data Processor:

-Python application that processes and organises instrument data from multiple input files, making it searchable through a generated CSV file.
+This Python application processes and organises instrument data from multiple input files, making it searchable through a generated CSV file.

-Overview:
+Overview

+This script:
-This script parses instrument data from data.txt, StaticFields.txt, and DynamicFields.txt.
+- parses instrument data from data.txt, StaticFields.txt, and DynamicFields.txt.
-Extracts and maps static and dynamic field values.
+- Extracts and maps static and dynamic field values.
-Generates a CSV report with extracted information.
+- Generates a CSV report with extracted information.
-Allows users to search for specific instrument codes interactively.
+- Allows users to search for specific instrument codes interactively.

 Files Structure: